Indonesia

 • Regional average

 ODF in Indonesia was largely consistent with regional trends in terms of sector distribution.
 The energy sector and the government and civil society sector featured prominently.
-However, disbursements in Indonesia in the transport sector were 46% lower than the regional average of 16%.
+However, disbursements in Indonesia in the transport sector (11%) were notably lower than the regional average of 16%.

-In the energy sector, the coal-fired electric power plants sub-sector accounted for 32% of disbursements in Indonesia, while electric power transmission and distribution covered 20% of the energy sector.
-Indeed, large energy projects, such as the Chinese Java 7 Power Station Idn011 mentioned above, or the ADB’s Electricity Grid Strengthening-Sumatra Program XM-DAC-46004-49080-001-LN3339 signed in 2015 and concluded in 2020, were important projects to support the infrastructure development of Indonesia.
+In the energy sector, the coal-fired electric power plants sub-sector accounted for 32% of disbursements, while electric power transmission and distribution covered 22% of the energy sector.
+Indeed, large energy projects such as the Chinese Java 7 Coal-Fired Power Plant mentioned above, and the ADB’s Electricity Grid Strengthening–Sumatra Program were important projects to support the infrastructure development of Indonesia.

-In terms of government and civil society, public finance management programs accounted for more than a third of all projects in this sector; for example, the ADB’s Covid-19: Active Response and Expenditure Support Program XM-DAC-46004-54139-001-LN3906 or the German FPEMP Phase 3 — Fiscal and Public Expenditure Management Program 301000710a — through a one-off loan of $500 million.
+In terms of government and civil society, public finance management programs accounted for more than a third of all projects in this sector, and included the ADB’s Covid-19 Active Response and Expenditure Support Program and the German FPEMP Phase 3 – Fiscal and Public Expenditure Management Program.

 Climate